Charles T. Cullen, St. George Tucker and Law in Virginia, 1772–1804 (1987).

 E. Lee Shepard, “Tucker Family,” The New Encyclopedia of Southern Culture: Volume 10: Law and Politics, edited by James E. Ely and Bradley G. Bond, and Wilson Charles Reagan (2008).

 Alan Taylor, The Internal Enemy: Slavery and War in Virginia, 1772-1832 (2013).
-Taylor draws on correspondence between St. George Tucker and Joseph C. Cabell, who married his stepdaughter, Mary Walker Carter, in 1807, in this study of slavery and resistance in early national Virginia.
-Joseph Cabell acquired the Carter family plantation Corotoman and a large population of enslaved workers when he married Mary Walker Carter, step-daughter of St. George Tucker.
+Taylor draws on correspondence between St. George Tucker and Joseph C. Cabell, who married Tucker’s stepdaughter, Mary Walker Carter, in this study of slavery and resistance in early national Virginia.
+Joseph Cabell acquired the Carter family plantation Corotoman and a large population of enslaved workers in 1807 when he married Mary Walker Carter.
 Tucker clashed with his son-in-law over control and management of his step-daughter’s inheritance.

 St. George Tucker, ed., Blackstone’s Commentaries with Notes of Reference to the Constitution and Laws of the Federal Government of the United States and the Commonwealth of Virginia, 5 vols.
 (1803).